couchbaselabs/docs-ng/content/couchbase-manual-2.0/best-practices.markdown

 ### Handling Changes in IP Addresses

 When you use Couchbase Server in the cloud, server nodes can use internal or public IP addresses.
-Because of this you should configure Couchbase to use a hostname instead of an IP address.
+Because IP addresses in the cloud may change quite frequently, you should configure Couchbase to use a hostname instead of an IP address.

 By default Couchbase Servers use specific IP addresses as a unique identifier.
-If the IP changes, an individual node will not be able to identify its own configuration and other servers that are in the same cluster will not be able to access it.
-To configure Couchbase Server instances in the cloud to use hostnames rather than IP addressed, you should follow these steps.
-Note that RightScale server templates provided by Couchbase will automatically handle the hostname configurations.
+If the IP changes, an individual node will not be able to identify its own address and other servers in the same cluster will not be able to access it.
+To configure Couchbase Server instances in the cloud to use hostnames, you should follow steps later in this section.
+Note that RightScale server templates provided by Couchbase can automatically configure a node with a provided hostname.

-Here are a few points you should keep in mind when you set up hostnames for nodes in the cloud:

- * Make sure that this hostname always resolves to the IP address of the node that it is on.
+Make sure that your hostname always resolves to the IP address of the node.
 This can be accomplished by using a dynamic DNS service such as DNSMadeEasy which will allow you to automatically update the hostname when an underlying IP address changes.

- * It is best to make sure that the IP address registered with the hostname is the internal address for the node rather than the external one provided by Amazon.
-   This way you know that other nodes and application machines can contact it.

-The steps that follow will completely destroy any data and configuration from the node, so it is best to start with a fresh Couchbase install.
-If you already have a running cluster, you can easily rebalance a node out of the cluster, make the change and then rebalance it back into the cluster.
-For more information, see [Upgrading to Couchbase Server 2.0](couchbase-manual-ready.html#couchbase-getting-started-upgrade).
+The steps that follow will completely destroy any data and configuration from the node, so you should start with a fresh Couchbase install.
+If you already have a running cluster, you can rebalance a node out of the cluster, make the change and then rebalance it back into the cluster.
+For more information, see [Upgrading to Couchbase Server 2.0.x](couchbase-manual-ready.html#couchbase-getting-started-upgrade).

 Nodes with both IPs and hostnames can exist in the same cluster.
 When you set the IP address using this method, you should not specify the address `localhost` or `127.0.0.1` as this will be invalid when used as the identifier for multiple nodes within the cluster.
 Instead, use the correct IP address for your host.

-**Linux and Windows 2.0.2 and above**
+**Linux and Windows 2.0.1 and earlier**

-There are several ways you can provide hostnames for Couchbase 2.0.2+.
-You can provide a hostname when you install a Couchbase Server 2.0.2 node, when you add it to an existing cluster for online upgrade, or via a REST-API call.
-If a node fails, any hostname you establish with one of these methods will survive; once the node functions again, you can refer to it with the hostname.
-For instructions, see [Using Hostnames with Couchbase Server](couchbase-manual-ready.html#couchbase-getting-started-hostnames).

-For earlier versions of Couchbase Server you must follow a manual process where you edit config files for each node which we describe below for Couchbase in the cloud.
+For Couchbase Server 2.0.1 and earlier you must follow a manual process where you edit config files for each node which we describe below for Couchbase in the cloud.
+For instructions, see [Hostnames for Couchbase Server 2.0.1 and Earlier](couchbase-manual-ready.html#couchbase-getting-started-hostnames-pre2.0).

-**For Linux 2.0.1 and Earlier:**

- 1. Install Couchbase Server.

- 1. Execute:

-     ```
-     sudo /etc/init.d/couchbase-server stop
-     ```

- 1. Edit the `start()` function in the script located at `/opt/couchbase/bin/couchbase-server`

-    Under the line that reads:

-     ```
-     -run ns_bootstrap -- \
-     ```

-    Add a new line that reads:

-     ```
-     -name ns_1@hostname \
-     ```

-    Where `hostname` is either a DNS name or an IP address that you want this server to identify the node (the 'ns\_1@' prefix is mandatory).
-For example:

-     ```
-     ...
-          -run ns_bootstrap -- \
-          -name ns_1@couchbase1.company.com \
-          -ns_server config_path "\"/opt/couchbase/etc/couchbase/static_config\"" \
-     ...
-     ```

- 1. You must also edit the IP address configuration file, `/opt/couchbase/var/lib/couchbase/ip`.
-This file contains the identified IP address of the node once it is part of a cluster.
-Open the file, and add a single line containing the `hostname`, as configured in the previous step.

- 1. Delete the files under:

-     * `/opt/couchbase/var/lib/couchbase/data/*`

-     * `/opt/couchbase/var/lib/couchbase/mnesia/*`

-     * `/opt/couchbase/var/lib/couchbase/config/config.dat`

- 1. Execute:

-     ```
-     sudo /etc/init.d/couchbase-server start
-     ```

- 1. You can see the correctly identified node as the hostname under the Manage Servers page.
-You will again see the setup wizard since the configuration was cleared out; but after completing the wizard the node will be properly identified.

-**For Windows 2.0.1 and Earlier** :

- 1. Install Couchbase Server.

- 1. Stop the service by running:

-     ```
-     shell> C:\Program Files\Couchbase\Server\bin\service_stop.bat
-     ```

- 1. Unregister the service by running:

-     ```
-     shell> C:\Program Files\Couchbase\Server\bin\service_unregister.bat
-     ```

- 1. As Administrator, edit the script located at `C:\Program Files\Couchbase\Server\bin\service_register.bat` :

-     * On the 7th line it says: `set NS_NAME=ns_1@%IP_ADDR%`

-     * Replace `%IP_ADDR%` with the hostname/IP address that you want to use/

- 1. You must also edit the IP address configuration file, `C:\Program Files\Couchbase\Server\var\lib\couchbase\ip`.
-This file contains the identified IP address of the node once it is part of a cluster.
-Open the file, and add a single line containing the `hostname`, as configured in the previous step.

- 1. Register the service by running the modified script:
-    `C:\Program Files\Couchbase\Server\bin\service_register.bat`

- 1. Delete the files located under:
-    `C:\Program Files\Couchbase\Server\var\lib\couchbase\mnesia`.

- 1. Start the service by running:

-     ```
-     shell> C:\Program Files\Couchbase\Server\bin\service_start.bat
-     ```

- 1. See the node correctly identifying itself as the hostname in the GUI under the Manage Servers page.
-Note you will be taken back to the setup wizard since the configuration was cleared out, but after completing the wizard the node will be named properly.

 <a id="couchbase-bestpractice-cloud-netsecurity"></a>